-Note: You need to have two programmed keys for this procedure.
+Note: You will need to have two programmed keys for this procedure.

-- 1. Insert the first key and turn the ignition on - 2.
+- 1. Insert the first key and turn the ignition on. - 2.
 Remove the key within 10 seconds. - 3.
 Insert the second key within 10 seconds and turn the ignition on. - 4.
-Remove the key within 10 seconds. - 5.
-Insert the additional key within 10 seconds.
+Remove the key within 10 seconds. - Insert the additional key within 10 seconds which need to be programmed.